Lincoln Beachey: Death

+Beachey made his final flight at the Panama–Pacific International Exposition.
+Prior to the exposition, in 1914, he had the Beachey-Eaton Monoplane built, the Taube (Dove), which included tricycle landing gear, enclosed cockpit, ailerons at the ends and rear of the wings, and cowling around his Gnome engine.

-He took the plane up in front of a crowd of 50,000 (inside the Fairgrounds—with another 200,000 on the hills), made a loop, and turned the plane onto its back.
+On 14 March 1915, he took the plane up in front of a crowd of 50,000 (inside the Fairgrounds—with another 200,000 on the hills), made a loop, and turned the plane onto its back.
 He may have been so intent on leveling the inverted plane, he failed to notice he was only 2000 ft above San Francisco Bay.
 He pulled on the controls to pull the plane out of its inverted position, where it was slowly sinking.
 The strain caused the rear spars in its wings to break, and the crumpled plane plunged into the bay between two ships.
 Navy men jumped into action, but it took 1 hour and 45 minutes to recover Beachey's body.
 Even then, rescuers spent three hours trying to revive him.
 The autopsy found he had survived the crash with only a broken leg, but had died from drowning, unable to release his safety harness while falling.
-The engine from the wrecked plane was later acquired, still in working condition, by aviatrix Katherine Stinson and used by her in a tour of the Orient.

-His funeral in San Francisco was said to be the largest in the city's history up until then.
-Vast crowds had followed his tours and it has been estimated 30 million people saw him in his career, 17 million in 1914 alone.
+Thousands lined the streets for his funeral in San Francisco.
 On the one year anniversary of his death, a memorial organized by aviator Edna Christofferson drew hundreds to pay their respects, and the San Francisco Examiner reported that Beachey's grave "was buried under an avalanche of floral tributes."